Practice Areas

 When you mention workplace injuries, most people think about construction accidents but fail to realize that anyone can be injured at their job no matter where they work.
 According to the National Safety Council, a worker is injured on the job every seven seconds.
 That means that approximately 4.5 million people are injured at work every year.
 Many of those injuries will require the employee to miss work in order to get treatment or recover from their injury.

 The attorneys at Russo Law LLP help injured New Yorkers understand their options and get the compensation they need to move forward.
-If you’ve been injured on the job and need some advice, call us at (914) 266-2722 to schedule a FREE consultation with one of our award-winning attorneys.
+If you’ve been injured on the job and need some advice, call us at (917) 675-6553 or contact us online to schedule a free consultation with one of our attorneys.

 The irony behind workplace injuries is that they often result in missing work or even result in a total loss of employment due to disability.
 For most people, the inability to work and the sudden loss of income creates an immediate financial crisis.
 The law, therefore, recognizes that workers need to be protected from abusive employment practices, and should be compensated when injured while on the job.

-If you get injured on the job in Manhattan, Brooklyn, The Bronx, Queens, Staten Island, Yonkers, NY, & throughout Westchester County, you may have a right to compensation from your employer or other parties.
+If you get injured on the job, you may have a right to compensation from your employer or other parties.
 Here are some of the claims that you can pursue if you’re injured and unable to work:

 Each type of claim has unique considerations with its own advantages and disadvantages.
 For example, you can receive compensation through worker’s compensation regardless of whether your employer was at fault.
 However, filing a worker’s compensation claim may cause you to forfeit any other claims against your employer.
 Finally, you may need to make a disability claim if you are unable to work, so it’s important to understand how those benefits relate to your other potential claims.